NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 for managing local data

-The main approach to developing software with SOFT5 is to incrementally describe the domain of the software using entites (see below).
+The main approach to developing software with SOFT5 is to incrementally describe the domain of the software using entities (see below).
 The entities can represent different elements of the software, and be used in handling I/O as well as in code generation and documentation.
 Entities can also be used for annotating data and data